dinabenayadcherif/OSFinalProject/README.md

 To stream all of the tweets we used the method GetStreamFilter() from the Twitter API, which can be seen in both of the files.
 It opens a connection and listens for incoming tweets.

-We used mutex locks as a way of making sure that there were no conflicts in global variables in the multithreaded program.

 The directory report_pix shows the CPU usage of all the threads representing each individual location.

 To run the program: